AHEAD-Labs/AzureInnovationDay/Lab2-VMs/README.md

-# Create and Manage Azure VMs

-## Create an Azure VM with the Portal
+Create an Azure VM with the Portal
 We are going to create our first Web Server VM using the Azure Portal.

 Log into https://portal.azure.com with your credentials.